 Specially selected from the Tate collection, DLA Piper Series: Constellations encourages the exploration of connections between major contemporary works of outstanding quality and significance by arranging them in five ‘constellations’.
 Presenting more than sixty works from the national collection, the display offers an imaginative way of viewing and understanding artworks through how they relate to each other rather than chronological sequence.

-Acting as the originating trigger of each constellation is one artwork that has been chosen for its revolutionary effect on modern and contemporary art.
-Each of these trigger works is displayed among artworks that relate to it, and to each other, across time and location of origin.
-Chosen for their similarity to, apparent difference from or transformation of the trigger work, each grouping creates an accumulation of relationships and meaning that extends the themes and concerns of the originating work.
+Acting as the originating ‘trigger’ of each constellation is one artwork that has been chosen for its revolutionary effect on modern and contemporary art.
+Each of these trigger works is displayed among artworks that relate to it, and to each other, across time and location.
+Chosen for their similarity to, apparent difference from or transformation of the trigger work, each grouping creates interesting relationships and meaning that extends the themes and concerns of the originating work.

-- Download the Constellations teacher’s pack [PDF, 4.5 Mb]
+- Download the Constellations teacher’s pack [PDF, 6.8 Mb]

 Be the first to hear what’s happening at Tate Liverpool by signing up to our monthly ebulletin.